Whatsapp Icon

 Stage I

-Stage I is split into two categories, IA and IB, depending on the depth of tumor invasion and the involvement of lymph nodes.
-In IA, the tumor is limited to the inner layer of the stomach, with no lymph node involvement.
+Stage I is split into two categories, IA and IB, depending on the depth of tumour invasion and the involvement of lymph nodes.
+In IA, the tumour is limited to the inner layer of the stomach, with no lymph node involvement.
 IB may involve deeper invasion or spread to 1-2 nearby lymph nodes.

 Stage II